Demsey McKean: 2023

 On the undercard of Anthony Joshua vs. Robert Helenius on 12 August 2023, at The O2 Arena in London, England, McKean faced Croatian Filip Hrgovic (15–0, 12 KOs).
 McKean lost by TKO in the 12th round.

 2024

 McKean was stopped by Moses Itauma in the first round on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia in a fight which was part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.

+2025

+In July 2025 McKean returned to Australia.
+In his first fight back on home soil he finished Petero Qica within the 1st round securing the TKO victory.